-Belize has hundreds of Archaeological sites covering the entire country and the Institute of Archaeology is responsible for the oversight and management of these.
-Many have been excavated and studied with partial restorations and the establishment of visitor facilities and we invite you to explore these with us.
+Belize has hundreds of Archaeological sites covering the entire country, and the Institute of Archaeology is responsible for their oversight and management.
+Many have been excavated and studied with partial restorations, and the establishment of visitor facilities.
+We invite you to explore these with us.

-From Belize’s many Archaeological sites we have selected a few to offer as a educational and adventurous tour.
+From Belize’s many Archaeological sites, we have selected a few to offer as an educational and adventurous tour.
 These sites include Caves and Rivers as well as the Ruins and Temples.
-Tour site like: Actun Tunichil Muknal Archaeological Site known widely as Belize ATM Cave – Cave of the stone sepulcher or the Crystal Maiden, Caracol Archaeological Site the largest man made structure in Belize and has the most excavated temples in the Country, Stand on what is known Sky Temples, Ka’ana of these spectacular site.
-Go Cave Tubing & Zip Lining a thrilling and relaxing adventure tour, a great way to explore the rain-forest.
+Actun Tunichil Muknal Archaeological Site is widely known as Belize ATM Cave – Cave of the stone sepulcher or the Crystal Maiden.
+Caracol Archaeological Site is the largest man made structure in Belize, and has the most excavated temples in the Country.
+They are known as Sky Temples or “Ka’ana”.
+Go Cave Tubing & Zip Lining, a thrilling and relaxing adventure tour, and a great way to explore the rain-forest.

 Actun Tunichil Muknal Archaeological site